 Be on time and be prepared.

-Per district policy and state law, all personal communication devices must be stowed away during instructional time.
-Students with phones in hand or on desk will be asked to put them away.
-If this becomes a recurring problem, students will be asked to leave phones at the front of the room.
+Per district policy and state law, personal communication devices must be stowed away during instruction time.
+No phones are allowed in class for any reason.
+Students with phones in hand, on lap, or on desk will be asked to put them away.
+1st offense: contact home.
+2nd offense: Referral to your AP.

-Show respect for classmates, teachers, and substitute teachers: please do not talk while the teacher or a recognized student is talking.
+Show respect for your classmates, teachers, school staff, and substitute teachers: please do not talk while the teacher or a recognized student is talking.

 Participate in discussions.
 Share your ideas when you are recognized as the speaker.
 Ask questions.